Kisahime/WaifuChat-Local-/README.md

 *   **Upload Images**:
     *   Upload an Avatar image.
 Copy the filename it gives you into the JSON map (e.g., `"happy": "my_image.png"`).
     *   Upload a Background image and paste the filename into the "Background Image" field.
+*   **Add World Info**: Use the Lorebook section to add important keywords and their descriptions.
 *   Click **"Create Character"**.

 ### 2. Chatting
 *   Type your message in the bottom box.
 *   **Regenerate**: Click the **🔄** button to redo the last AI response.
 *   **Edit**: Click the **✏️** pencil icon next to any message to change the text.
+*   **End Day**: When you're done, scroll down to the "Diary" section and click "End Day & Write Diary" to save the memory.

 ### 3. Saving & Loading
 *   Go to the **"💾 Memory"** section in the sidebar.